Leody Taveras Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff leads MLB.
+- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in the league.

-- The White Sox's 4.52 team ERA ranks 23rd across all MLB pitching staffs.
+- The White Sox's 4.54 team ERA ranks 23rd among all MLB pitching staffs.

-- White Sox pitchers combine to surrender 100 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- The White Sox surrender the fifth-most home runs in baseball (101 total, 1.3 per game).

-- Cease makes the start for the White Sox, his 16th of the season.
-He is 3-3 with a 4.31 ERA and 91 strikeouts in 79 1/3 innings pitched.
+- Kopech gets the start for the White Sox, his 15th of the season.
+He is 3-5 with a 3.92 ERA and 89 strikeouts in 78 2/3 innings pitched.

-- In his last appearance on Friday, the righty threw 5 1/3 innings against the Los Angeles Dodgers, allowing two earned runs while surrendering four hits.
+- The righty's last appearance came on Saturday against the Seattle Mariners, when he threw 4 1/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.